syncfusion-content/asp.netwebforms-docs/aspnet/Treegrid/Rows.md

  ![](Rows_images/Rows_img3.png)

-## Multiple Row drag and drop
+## Multiple row drag and drop

-Using Multiple row drag and drop we can re-order multiple rows at a time.Using this we can drop the rows as above, below and child position as like single row drag and drop.
+TreeGrid provides support for multiple row reordering with mouse drag and drop interaction.
+The selected rows can be dropped above and below as a siblings or as child records similar to single row reordering.
 In TreeGrid we can enable the multiple drag and drop by setting `SelectionSettings.SelectionType` as `Multiple` or  `Checkbox` and also we should enable the `AllowDragAndDrop` property.

 Please find the code example below to enable multiple drag and drop in TreeGrid.